danisotelo/box_detection/README.md

 ## Data-driven AI-based box detection

 This project implements a deep learning pipeline for training an instance segmentation model to detect the upper surfaces of boxes.
-The design focuses modularity, flexibility and efficiency to ensure that the pipeline can scale with larger datasets whle maintaining ease of use.
+The design focuses on modularity, flexibility and efficiency to ensure that the pipeline can scale with larger datasets whle maintaining ease of use.

 ### Dependencies
 To ensure seamless execution, this project requires several dependencies, which are listed in the `requirements.txt` file.
 These include:
 - PyTorch and TorchVision: For implementing and training the Mask R-CNN model with a ResNet50 backbone.
-- Pillow and OpenCV: For image loading, processing, and augmentations.
+- Pillow and OpenCV: For image loading and processing.
 - TensorBoard: For logging and visualizing training metrics such as loss.
 - TQDM: For monitoring progress during training loops.
-- NumPy: For numerical operations, particularly in annotation handling.
+- NumPy: For numerical operations.
 - Open3D: Used in the second part of the assignment.
 Needed for the Python script to convert point cloud `.pkl` files to binaries readable in C++.

 To install these dependencies, the following command is used: